-Updated Apr 12, 2026
+Updated Apr 23, 2026

-When lower-income students, later-year students or some ethnic groups are less likely to respond, decisions about teaching quality can rest on a distorted version of the student voice.
-That turns non-response bias into a quality and governance issue, not just a survey admin problem.
+A healthy response rate can hide a serious blind spot: the students you are not hearing from.
+If lower-income students, later-year students or some ethnic groups respond at lower rates, institutions can end up making decisions about teaching quality on a distorted version of the student voice.
+Non-response bias then becomes a quality and governance issue, not just a survey administration problem.

 Student evaluations of teaching (SETs) are a near-universal feature of higher education.
 They feed into promotion cases, module reviews and quality assurance processes.
 Since many institutions moved them online, response rates have often fallen, typically to between 30 and 75 per cent.
-That echoes wider challenges of engaging students in student voice.
+That mirrors wider challenges of engaging students in student voice.

 "Black, Hispanic, and multi-racial students are less likely than white students to complete traditional evaluations solicited at the end-of-semester."

 Consider who is missing.
-Student Experience teams and Pro-Vice-Chancellors for Education should routinely audit evaluation response data by demographic group, not just by module or department.
+Student Experience teams and Pro Vice-Chancellors for Education should routinely audit evaluation response data by demographic group, not just by module or department.
 If certain cohorts are under-represented, teams may be steering decisions with evidence that misses part of the student experience.
 Regular audits give teams a firmer basis for interpreting scores and comments before they feed into staff review, quality enhancement or targeted follow-up.

-Weigh the response-rate versus representativeness tradeoff.
+Weigh the response-rate versus representativeness trade-off.
 The finding that delayed solicitation reduces response rates but improves demographic balance presents a genuine policy tension.
 Institutions may need to decide whether a slightly lower overall response rate is an acceptable price for a more inclusive dataset, or explore hybrid approaches that combine end-of-semester collection with targeted follow-up for under-represented groups.
 Making that choice explicitly is better than assuming the standard timetable is neutral.
 In many cases, the default process already shapes whose views get counted and whose do not.

 Q: How can universities apply these findings when they cannot easily replicate a randomised experiment?

 A: Institutions do not need to run a formal experiment to act on these findings.
 A practical first step is to analyse existing evaluation data by student demographics, such as ethnicity, socioeconomic background and year of study, to identify which groups are under-represented.
 Many student records systems already hold this information.
-Once gaps are identified, universities can pilot alternative prompts, changes to reminder timing or targeted follow-up for low-responding groups and compare the results across cycles.
+Once gaps are identified, universities can pilot alternative prompts, different reminder timings or targeted follow-up for low-responding groups and compare the results across cycles.
 Even small faculty-level pilots can generate useful local evidence before wider changes are made.

 Q: Does this research suggest that student evaluations are fundamentally unreliable?

 A: Not unreliable, but incomplete unless institutions understand who is missing.
 The paper does not argue against using student evaluations; it argues for using them with more methodological rigour.
 The core message is that institutions should check for non-response bias, consider whose voices are absent, and triangulate with other data sources such as free-text comment analysis.
-When qualitative data is analysed at scale, it can reveal themes and concerns that Likert-scale averages alone may miss, which makes sample quality even more important for credible decision-making.
+When that qualitative data is analysed at scale, it can reveal themes and concerns that Likert-scale averages alone may miss, which makes sample quality even more important for credible decision-making.

 Q: How does this connect to broader efforts around equality, diversity and inclusion in UK higher education?